Death penalty (NCAA): University of San Francisco men's basketball, 1982

 True to his word, on July 29, 1982, Lo Schiavo announced that he was shutting down the basketball program—the first time a Division I university had voluntarily shut down a major sport under such circumstances.
-Lo Schiavo said that the Dons program "was once a source of inspiration, respect and pride for this university and city."
-However, the recent scandals had resulted in USF being perceived as "being hypocritical or naïve or inept or duplicitous, or perhaps some combination of all those."
-Under the circumstances, Lo Schiavo felt that the only responsible course was to shutter the program.
+Lo Schiavo said that the Dons program "was once a source of inspiration, respect and pride for this university and city", but that the recent scandals had resulted in USF being perceived as "hypocritical or naïve or inept or duplicitous, or perhaps some combination of all those", and "All the legitimate purposes of an athletic program in an educational institution are being distorted by the athletic program as it developed".
+Under those circumstances, Lo Schiavo felt that the only responsible course was to shut down the program.
 In a prepared statement, Lo Schiavo later said, "We hope that it one day may be possible to restore a men's intercollegiate basketball team.
 That possibility will depend upon whether those responsible for this university are convinced that the factors that destroyed the program are not going to beset it again."

 His decision made international headlines, to the degree that while visiting San Francisco in 1983, Queen Elizabeth II pulled Lo Schiavo aside to ask when he would reinstate the basketball program.
 Drastic as it was, the move was widely applauded by several members of the coaching fraternity.

 San Francisco reinstated men's basketball in 1985, and the overzealous Dons Century Club was replaced by the Green and Gold Club, a group of boosters under the direct control of the athletic department.
 Since their return, the Dons have never approached the prominence they enjoyed from the 1940s to the early 1980s, mainly because Lo Schiavo significantly increased admissions standards for all student-athletes.

-In a 2011 interview, Lo Schiavo reiterated that he never questioned his decision, noting that all but one trustee voted in favor of shuttering the program in 1982 "because we had to make the point that we mean what we say and we intended to be good citizens."
+In a 2011 interview, Lo Schiavo reiterated that he never questioned his decision, noting that all but one trustee voted in favor of shutting down the program in 1982 "because we had to make the point that we mean what we say and we intended to be good citizens".